chopin2712/Auto-Installer-Proccess/README.md

 3. Make changes
 4. Make a pull request (on branch dev)
 5. You will be notified when your code has been reviewed / merged

+## Copyright
+This project is under GNUv3 public general License.